 Excellent.

-We are done with the static members and now we have a great tool in our toolbox, that we can use while developing our C# applications.
+We are done with the static members and now we have a great tool in our toolbox that we can use while developing our C# applications.

 Anonymous Types and Nullable Types

 In this article, we are going to talk about anonymous classes, how to create them, and why they are useful.
 Moreover, we are going to talk about nullable types and how to use them with the value types and what properties we have with the nullable types.